CCoxLanternPines/WindowSurfer/README.md

 # WindowSurfer

-WindowSurfer is a position-based cryptocurrency trading toolkit.
-It focuses on pattern-driven strategies that act on the relative position of price inside rolling "windows" of historical candles.
-The system can simulate strategies on past data, tune parameters, run against fresh market data, inspect wallet balances and keep raw candle histories in sync.
+WindowSurfer is a pressure-based cryptocurrency trading toolkit.
+The system can simulate strategies on past data, run against fresh market data, inspect wallet balances and keep raw candle histories in sync.

 ## Goals
-* Provide reproducible backtesting for window/"tunnel" strategies.
+* Provide reproducible backtesting for pressure-based strategies.
 * Mirror simulation logic in live trading for apples-to-apples comparison.
 * Maintain a ledger of trades ("notes") for later analysis and risk tracking.